Tales from the high seas: Sam Meech on Olympic gold, real life pirates and Peter Burling

 Sam was on the way to a career in the Laser, a class he loves because it is all about sailing ability rather than equipment.
 Winning the world youth title in 2009 painted a clear career picture for a kid who had toyed with the arts.

 Rio was a breakthrough for Meech.
-He had prevailed in a very tough battle with Andy Maloney for the Olympic spot, and won the bronze medal while still emerging as a top class sailor.
+He had prevailed in a very tough battle with Andy Maloney for the Olympic spot, and finished with the bronze medal while still emerging as a top class sailor.

 He mainly skirts around the subject of trying to win gold in Japan next year, but admits to the odd dream of standing atop the podium at the next Games.